jontewks/heroku-buildpack-puppeteer-firefox/README.md

 # heroku-buildpack-puppeteer-firefox

 Installs dependencies needed in order to run puppeteer on heroku using Firefox instead of Chrome.
 Be sure to include `{ args: ['--no-sandbox'] }` in your call to `puppeteer.launch`.

-I added an environment variable of PUPPETEER_PRODUCT=firefox on heroku, but you can also use a preinstall script to add it if you desire.
+You'll also need to add an environment variable of `PUPPETEER_PRODUCT=firefox` on heroku.

 ## Usage